 A vapor barrier is an essential addition in the crawl space.
 It stops vapor from diffusing into the insulation layer.
-The barrier is made of polyethylene plastic (with a polypropylene backing and heat-reflective aluminum layer) that’s six to 20 mm thick.
-Installing this system can prevent problems caused by excessive moisture like mold, wood rot and musty odors.
+The barrier is made of polyethylene plastic that’s six to 20-mil thick.
+Installing this system can prevent problems caused by excessive moisture like mold, wood rot, and musty odors.
 Unfortunately, some homeowners don’t make use of it.

 Signs You Need a Crawl Space Vapor Barrier

 Unless you call your local basement repair experts to inspect the crawl space in your home, you won't notice there's a problem that needs your attention.
 Early detection can help you deal with the root cause and reverse the impact of moisture or water damage.
 Signs that should alert of moisture and prompt you to get a vapor barrier installation include:

 - Stagnant water or mud on the dirt floor after a huge downpour

 - Mold and mildew on the floor and wall

 - Musty odors